 Working from the inside out, the WEEKDAY function is configured with the optional argument 2, which causes it to return numbers 1-7 for the days Monday-Sunday, respectively.
-This isn't strictly necessary, but it makes it easier to list the days in order with the numbers in column G in sequence.
+This makes it easier to list the days in order with the numbers in column E in sequence.

-WEEKDAY then evaluates each value in the named range "dates" and returns a number.
+WEEKDAY then evaluates each date in the named range "dates" and returns a number.
 The result is an array like this:

 SUMPRODUCT only works with numbers (not text or booleans) so we use the double-negative to coerce the TRUE/FALSE values to one's and zeros:

-With just this single array to process, SUMPRODUCT sums the items and returns the result, 3.
+With a single array to process, SUMPRODUCT sums the items and returns the result, 3.

 Dealing with blank dates